 - The windows you get should be tested by, and adhere to CSA standards.

-- For maximum comfort and efficiency, the windows you get should be rated by ENERGY STAR to meet your local climate zone criteria.
+- For maximum comfort and efficiency, the windows you get should be rated by ENERGY STAR to be recognised as energy-efficient model and bring maximum value, comfort and qualify for government rebates available in Winnipeg.

 Because both the Canadian Standards Association (CSA) and ENERGY STAR rely on similar criteria for evaluating windows, usually if a window is good enough to qualify for one standard, it also qualifies for the other.
 Very rarely will you see a window manufacturer that sells ENERGY STAR qualified windows, that don’t meet the CSA standard.

-We will break it down further below, but this information is publically available for you to see:
+We will break it down further below, but this information is publicly available for you to see:

 Check out ENERGY STAR rated window companies here